scheidan/CAIRS-Tutorial/README.md

 ### Sensor definition

 Every sensor type must be characterized.
-For the demonstration we define three different sensors, a rain gauge, a binary rain gauge, and a MWL.
+For this demonstration we are going to define three different sensor types: a rain gauge, a binary rain gauge, and a MWL.

 First, we assume a rain gauge that measures the rain intensity at one